Nail surgery

 Will I need to let you know I can attend the appointment?

 Yes, it is important that you let us know as soon as possible that you are able to attend the appointment.
-You can contact the Dermatology Department on the telephone number at the end of this page.
+You can contact the Dermatology Outpatient Department on the telephone number at the end of this page.

 Keeping our records up to date

-If you change your address, telephone number or GP please contact the Dermatology Department to update your record.
+If you change your address, telephone number or GP, please contact the Dermatology Department to update your record.

-Contact
+Contact information

 If you have any questions or concerns, please contact the Dermatology Department during office hours.
 If you are concerned and the clinic is closed, please contact NHS 111 for advice.